Crio-Bytes/IBD-2022-Master-Repository/Understanding ARD/README.md

 3. Options: Outline the various options or alternatives that were considered for addressing the problem.
 4. Decision: Explain the decision that was made and why it was chosen over the other options.
 5. Consequnces: Describe the anticipated consequences of the decision, both positive and negative.
-6. Status: Indicate the current status of the decision and any follow-up actions that need to be taken.

 ---